Curative Debate

 Our debaters spend their weekends exploring questions of public policy action on domestic and international issues intermeshed with social, economic and racial injustice using in-depth, well-researched evidence from scholars, journalists and advocates from all sides.
 Debaters and coaches should use our agency to a) encourage listening and respect even when we may disagree b) hold ourselves and others accountable for how and where we communicate c) raise awareness about detecting disinformation & bias in reporting, in goverment and on social media and d) help introduce vocabulary to have hard conversations across chasms of difference that echo demands of the voiceless across America.

 The distinction between demonizing and difference makers is sometimes quite small.
 We are destined to make mistakes along the way.
 That’s not a reason to hide.
-It’s a call to listen, illuminate and learn.
+It’s a call to listen, illuminate, give grace and learn.

 We encourage all NYU teams, departments and organizations, as well as debate programs at other institutions, to devote some of their digital real estate to demanding more from those in our networks. .
-Every small step improves our chances to be heard and create change.
+Every small step improves our chances to be heard and achieve a better world.